Using an Employer of Record in South Africa

 - Offering training and communication tools to integrate remote staff effectively

-Using an EOR in South Africa simplifies onboarding by managing these tasks centrally and efficiently, reducing your HR burden and speeding up time to productivity.
+Using an EOR in South Africa may help simplify onboarding by managing these tasks centrally and efficiently, reducing your HR burden and speeding up time to productivity.

 Pay employees in South Africa

 Paying employees in South Africa requires compliance with local payroll laws and tax regulations.
-Employers typically pay salaries monthly, aligned with the South African fiscal year from April 1st to March 31st.
+Employers typically pay salaries monthly.

-Salaries must meet the national minimum wage, which varies by skill level.
+Salaries must meet the national minimum wage (R27.58 per hour), which varies by skill level.
 Employers can give bonuses, but must follow contract terms.

 Employers are responsible for deducting and contributing to several mandatory taxes and funds, including: